NY Judge in Trump’s Tax Return Fight: Why Are We Still Here?

 In a 7-2 decision on July 9, the Supreme Court sided with Vance in the belief that Trump should not get absolute immunity as a sitting president.
 But they sent the case back to the lower courts for a final decision on the specific subpoena issue.
 That decision means Trump’s legal team has the right to delay the release of his records before the case is ultimately resolved—which could happen after the November presidential election.

-On Thursday, William Consovoy, one of the president’s lawyers, pushed back against Marrero’s skepticism, stating that Trump’s legal team believes Vance’s “wildly over-broad subpoena” is “copied verbatim” from the congressional committees who also sought Trump’s tax returns.
+On Thursday, William Consovoy, one of the president’s lawyers, pushed back against Marrero’s skepticism, arguing that Vance’s “wildly over-broad subpoena” was not tailored to the DA’s original investigation and was instead “copied verbatim” from the congressional committees who also sought Trump’s tax returns.

-“The president is still reviewing the subpoena and has not decided which arguments he’ll raise upon remand,” Consovoy said, calling the legal action a “fishing expedition.”
+He said Trump “is still reviewing the subpoena” and his team has not yet decided what arguments they plan to raise in an amended complaint against Vance’s request.
+Calling the legal action a “fishing expedition,” Consovoy argued Trump was “a target for political reasons.”

-“There’s the choosing of the president as a target for political reasons.
-We are still choosing our arguments.
-If an amended complaint is filed as he hopes the court allows, we’ll want discovery to understand the nature and scope of this investigation.”

-Consovoy added that while Marrero allowed Vance’s investigation into whether Trump and his company violated state laws with hush-money payments, he must now “focus on the subpoena itself” and narrow its scope.
-To do so, Consovoy said, the president’s legal team “think there should be an amended complaint” that is “not a properly tailored subpoena.”
+He added that while Marrero allowed Vance’s investigation into whether Trump and his company violated state laws with hush-money payments, he must now “focus on the subpoena itself” and narrow its scope.

 Assistant District Attorney Carey Dunne hit back, arguing that the president’s legal team did not offer “a single recitation of a single new fact” that would sway the judge’s original ruling, and stressed that “justice delayed is justice denied.”